 Market risk is the risk that changes in the market prices, such as foreign exchange rates, equity prices and interest rates, will affect the Fund's income or cash flows.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters while optimizing the return.

-(a) Equity Price Risk
+(i) Price risk